QData/ST-MAML/README.md

 ## ST-MAML

-Code for the UAI 2022 paper "ST-MAML: A Stochastic-Task based Method forTask-Heterogeneous Meta-Learning"
+Code for the UAI 2022 paper "ST-MAML: A Stochastic-Task based Method forTask-Heterogeneous Meta-Learning (https://openreview.net/forum?id=rrlMyPUs9gc)"

 Code is adapted from [A Closer Look at Few-Shot Classification](https://github.com/wyharveychen/CloserLookFewShot).